Crossed Swords (video game): Reception

 In Japan, Game Machine listed Crossed Swords on their September 1, 1991 issue as being the tenth most-popular arcade game at the time.
 Likewise, RePlay reported the game to be the fifth most-popular arcade game at the time.
 The title received generally positive reception from critics since its release in arcades and other platforms.

 AllGame's Kyle Knight praised the pseudo-3D visual presentation, audio and magic system, regarding its gameplay as interesting but criticized the controls for being sluggish and lack of enemy variety.
 Computer and Video Games' Paul Rand and Tim Boone commended the audiovisual presentation and playability but noted its high difficulty, while Rand criticized the limited number of moves.
-GamePro's Doctor Dave gave positive remarks to the graphics, audio and gameplay but stated that Crossed Swords was a "straight-up swordfighter where you mow down the opposition posthaste.
-You pays and you plays."
+GamePro's Doctor Dave gave positive remarks to the graphics, audio and gameplay but considered Crossed Swords as a "straight-up swordfighter".
 Joystick's Jean-Marc Demoly compared the title with The Super Spy due to the perspective, commending its visuals, controls, sound and animations but regarded the gameplay as repetitive.

 In a similar manner as Demoly, Player One's François Daniel also compared Crossed Swords with The Super Spy but praised the audiovisual presentation, difficulty and longevity.
 Other reviewers such as Sinclair User's John Cook compared the game with Dynamite Duke due to the perspective, while Game Zone's David Wilson and Zero's Doris Stokes compared it with Operation Wolf.
 Neo Geo Freak regarded it as a competent action title due to the pseudo-3D visuals and role-playing game elements but noted its difficulty.